abhishekabhang314/Antariksh-Almanac/readme.md

 # Antariksh Almanac

-**Antariksh Almanac** is a dynamic astronomy calendar project that recaps astronomical events of 2024.
-The website features:
+**Antariksh Almanac** is the official website for the Antariksh club's astronomy calendar, offering a month-wise recap of major astronomical events from 2024.
+The website is built with HTML, CSS, JavaScript, and Bootstrap to ensure a modern, responsive design.
-- A main page introducing the project and the club behind it.
-- Month-wise event highlights displayed via interactive cards.
-- Dedicated pages for each month's events fetched dynamically from a MongoDB database.

 ## Features
+- **Interactive Design**: User-friendly interface with Bootstrap for styling and layout.
-- **Event Listings:** 7–8 significant events for each month.
+- **Event Highlights**: Astronomy events for each month presented in an organized manner.
-- **Dynamic Content:** Powered by MongoDB for real-time updates.
-- **Responsive Design:** Ensures compatibility across devices.
+- **Dynamic Navigation**: Month-wise event cards linked to dedicated pages for detailed insights.

 ## Project Structure
-- `frontend/`: HTML, CSS, JavaScript files for UI.
-- `backend/`: Server-side code managing database interactions.
-- `database/`: MongoDB configurations and event data.
+- **HTML**: Defines the structure of the pages, including the main page and individual month pages.
+- **CSS**: Custom styles combined with Bootstrap for a polished look.
+- **JavaScript**: Adds interactivity and enhances user experience.

-## Setup Instructions
+## Getting Started
-1. Clone the repository:
+1. **Clone the Repository**:
    ```bash
    git clone https://github.com/abhishekabhang314/Antariksh-Almanac.git